 Mode of instruction

-Seminars with individual guidance and group discussions.
+Seminars with individual guidance.

-Mode of assesment
+Mode of assessment

 Attendance to the lessons is mandatory for 80%